Snapshotting Quantum Dynamics at Multiple Time Points: Results

-\textit{Experimental realization.---} We demonstrate the proposed protocol with two different species of \Yb~and \Ba~ions trapped in a single trap \cite{wang2017single,wang2021single,wang2021significant}.
-A crucial part of the protocol is repeated times of ancilla measurement and initialization without disturbing the system.
-The dual-species trapped-ion system provides a promising direction for this as each ion is controlled by lasers with different wavelengths.
-With minimal influence on each other, ICD and ICI on two different ions can independently performed \cite{wang2021significant}.
-In the experiment, two hyperfine levels in the $S_{1/2}$ of the \Yb~ion, $\ket{F=0,m_F=0} \equiv \ket{0}_\mathrm{Yb}$ and $\ket{F=1,m_F=0} \equiv \ket{1}_\mathrm{Yb}$ with the energy splitting of 12.6428 GHz, serves as the system qubit.
-The qubit is insensitive to environmental noise and demonstrated a long coherence time.
-For the \Ba~ion, two Zeeman levels in the $S_{1/2}$ manifold are encode as the ancilla qubit, $\ket{s_j=1/2} \equiv \ket{0}_\mathrm{Ba}$ and $\ket{s_j=-1/2} \equiv \ket{1}_\mathrm{Ba}$ with the energy splitting of 16.2 MHz.
-Raman transitions are used to manipulate the \Yb~and \Ba~qubits with 355 nm and 532 nm lasers, respectively, as shown in Fig.~\ref{fig:Unit}.
-For the entangling operations for \Yb~and \Ba~qubits, we simultaneously apply the 355 nm and 532 nm laser beams with properly chosen frequencies.
+In the experiment, the system qubit is encoded in the hyperfine levels of the $S_{1/2}$ manifold of the \Yb~ion, $\ket{F=0,m_F=0} = \ket{0}_\mathrm{Yb}$ and $\ket{F=1,m_F=0} = \ket{1}_\mathrm{Yb}$ with a splitting of 12.6428 GHz.
+The ancilla qubit is encoded in Zeeman levels of the $S_{1/2}$ manifold of the \Ba~ion, $\ket{s_j=1/2} = \ket{0}_\mathrm{Ba}$ and $\ket{s_j=-1/2} = \ket{1}_\mathrm{Ba}$ with an energy splitting of 16.2 MHz.
+Raman transitions are used to individually manipulate the \Yb~and \Ba~ion-qubits with 355 nm and 532 nm lasers, respectively.
+For the entangling operations for both qubits, we simultaneously apply the 355 nm and 532 nm laser beams with appropriately chosen frequencies (see Supplementary Fig.~1).